jurriaan/docparser/README.md

 DocParser is a web scraping/screen scraping tool.

-You can use it to easily scrape web sites.
+You can use it to easily scrape information out of HTML documents.

 The gem is called [docparser](http://rubygems.org/gems/docparser).
 You can find the documentation [here](http://rubydoc.info/github/jurriaan/docparser/).